-These four countries were selected with our funding partner, Global Affairs Canada, on the basis of Global Affairs Canada’s priorities and our collective knowledge and experience in these countries and regions.
+The program is undertaken with the financial support of the Government of Canada provided through Global Affairs Canada.
+The four countries were selected with Global Affairs Canada, on the basis of Global Affairs Canada’s priorities and our collective knowledge and experience in these countries and regions.

 In each country, working with the senior leaders of the SAI, we develop a work plan that takes into consideration the SAI’s strategic plan, unique capacity-building needs, and priorities, as well as the country’s parliamentary oversight practices.
 The work plans are also informed by our involvement with the International Organization of Supreme Audit Institutions (INTOSAI) and its regional organizations, which enhances our knowledge of regional needs and priorities and enables us to effectively coordinate our activities with other organizations.